metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Command-Author-generate-automake_app/lib/Mojolicious/Command/Author/generate/callbackery_app/README.md

 Before releasing, make sure to update `CHANGES`, `VERSION` and run `./bootstrap`.

-You can also package the application as a nice tar.gz file, it will contain a mini copy of CPAN, so that all perl modules can be rebuilt at the destination.
+You can also package the application as a nice tar.gz file, it uses carton to install dependent module.
 If you want to make sure that your project builds with perl 5.22, make sure to set the `PERL` environment variable to a perl 5.22 interpreter, make sure to delete any `PERL5LIB` environment variable, and run `make clean && make`.
-Now all modules to build your project with any perl from 5.22 on upward will be included in the distribution.
+This will cause a `cpanfile-5.22.1.snapshot` file to be included with your tar ball, when building the app this snapshot will be used to make sure all the right versions of the dependent modules get installed.

 ```console
 make dist